shizhehe/cartridges/README.md

 *Note: See `examples/arxiv/arxiv_train.py` for the full script developed in this section.*

-See [`TrainConfig`](./cartridges/train.py#L66) for the full schema of the main config we use for training.
+See [`TrainConfig`](./cartridges/train.py#L66) for documentation on the configuration.
 Below we provide a simple example of a config file.

 **Make sure to set the `DATA_SOURCE` variable to the path to the synthesized dataset from above.**